raspberrypi/pico-vscode/README.md

 * `raspberry-pi-pico.ninjaPath`: Set custom ninja path
 * `raspberry-pi-pico.gitPath`: Set custom git path
 * `raspberry-pi-pico.cmakeAutoConfigure`: Enable/Disable cmake auto configure on project load
 * `raspberry-pi-pico.githubToken`: Takes a GitHub personal access token (classic) with the `public_repo` scope.
 It is used to check GitHub for available versions of the Pico SDK and other tools.
 Without one, the extension will use the GitHub API unauthenticated, which has a much lower rate limit causing many features to not work properly if the limit is reached.
+The unauthenticated rate limit is per public IP address, so this is more likely to be necessary if you share your IP address with many other users.

 ## Known Issues

-- Custom Ninja, Python3 or git paths are not stored in `CMakeLists.txt` like SDK and Toolchain paths so using them would require to build and configure the project thought the extension
+- Custom Ninja, Python3 and git paths are not stored in `CMakeLists.txt` like the SDK and Toolchain paths, so using them requires the user to build and configure the project through the extension

 ### GitHub API Rate Limit ("Error while retrieving SDK and toolchain versions")